Skip to main content

 Colorful geometric shapes on an orange background representing AI data enrichment concepts.

-Owen Steer 12 min read
+Owen Steer 14 min read

 What is AI data enrichment and how is it changing B2B sales and marketing?

 AI data enrichment is the process of using artificial intelligence to clean, verify, enhance, and activate B2B data, turning incomplete or outdated records into actionable intelligence that drives personalisation and account-based marketing at scale.
-It’s changing B2B sales and marketing because it solves the data quality problem that quietly breaks everything downstream, from lead scoring to pipeline forecasting.
+It’s changing B2B sales and marketing because it solves the data completeness problem that quietly breaks everything downstream, from lead scoring to pipeline forecasting.

 Most B2B teams already know their data isn’t great.
 Fewer realise that the tools they’re paying for are part of the problem.
 Platforms like ZoomInfo and Clay will give you firmographics and what they call “intent signals,” but that’s surface-level enrichment.
 AI-native enrichment goes deeper: it fixes your data at the foundation, surfaces research-grade insights per account, and activates those insights for 1:1 outreach.